octavianfoia/Audiophile/readME.md

 **Audiophile Project**

-I have developed a dynamic ecommerce website for audio products using HTML, CSS, and JavaScript.
-It includes product display, category-based filtering, and a shopping cart with real-time price updates.
-Users can add, remove, and modify quantities of products in the cart.
-This project showcases my proficiency in frontend development and my ability to create an engaging and functional user experience.
+I have developed a dynamic and responsive ecommerce website for audio products using HTML, CSS, and JavaScript.
+It includes product display, category-based filtering, and a shopping cart complete with essential features.
+Users can explore an enticing product catalog, seamlessly add items to their cart, and witness real-time price updates based on quantity.